BCG Vaccine (Immunization)

 Prior hypersensitivity to the vaccine or any component of the formulation; immunosuppressed patients or persons with congenital or acquired immune deficiencies (eg, HIV infection, leukemia, lymphoma, cancer therapy, immunosuppressive therapy such as corticosteroids); active tuberculosis

-US labeling: Percutaneous: 0.2 to 0.3 mL (full strength dilution); conduct postvaccinal tuberculin test (5 TU of PPD) in 2 to 3 months; if test is negative, repeat vaccination.
+Immunization against tuberculosis: Percutaneous: 0.2 to 0.3 mL (full-strength dilution); conduct postvaccinal tuberculin test in 2 to 3 months; if test is negative, repeat vaccination.
 Note: Initial lesions usually appear after 10 to 14 days and consist of small, red papules at injection site, which reach maximum diameter of 3 mm in 4 to 6 weeks.

 Refer to adult dosing.

-US labeling: Should only be given percutaneously; do not administer IV, SubQ, IM, or intradermally.
+Should only be given percutaneously; do not administer IV, SubQ, IM, or intradermally.
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection (ACIP [Ezeanolue 2020]).

-Apply vaccine with syringe and needle by dropping onto 1 to 2 inch area of horizontally positioned surface of cleansed, dry site (deltoid region of arm preferred); pulling skin tight, puncture skin with multiple puncture device centered over the vaccine; apply pressure for 5 seconds; spread vaccine evenly over puncture area.
+Apply vaccine with syringe and needle by dropping onto 1 to 2 inch area of horizontally positioned surface of cleansed, dry site (deltoid region of arm preferred); pulling skin tight, puncture skin with multiple puncture device centered over the vaccine; apply pressure for 5 seconds (do not "rock" device).
+After successful puncture, spread vaccine evenly using the edge of the device over puncture area; an additional 1 to 2 drops of vaccine may be added to ensure a very wet vaccination site.
 Apply loose covering and keep dry for 24 hours.

-When used for immunization against tuberculosis, U.S. federal law requires that the name of medication, date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
-Multiple puncture device for vaccination available from Organon Teknika (1-800-662-6842).
+When used for immunization against tuberculosis, US federal law requires that the name of medication, date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

-US labeling: Store vials at 2°C to 8°C (36°F to 46°F).
+Store intact vials at 2°C to 8°C (36°F to 46°F).
 Protect from sunlight.
-Use within 2 hours of mixing.
+Store reconstituted vaccine in refrigerator; use within 2 hours of mixing.
 Do not freeze vaccine after reconstitution.

 AzaTHIOprine: May enhance the adverse/toxic effect of Vaccines (Live).
 AzaTHIOprine may diminish the therapeutic effect of Vaccines (Live).
 Management: Low-dose azathioprine (3 mg/kg/day or less) is not considered sufficiently immunosuppressive to create vaccine safety concerns and is not a contraindication for administration of zoster vaccine.
 Higher doses of azathioprine should be avoided.
 Consider therapy modification